 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of the Cockpit on an AlmaLinux 8.
-You can follow the same instructions for Rocky Linux.
+You can follow the same instructions for CentOS and Rocky Linux.

 Install Cockpit on AlmaLinux 8